2. Steam Powered Electricity

 Environmental racism is a form of institutional racism leading to environmental hazards being placed where they will disproportionately affect communities of color.

 Recycling can potentially recover 96% of material in a spent fuel rod, however, this is not done in the U.S. for several reasons.
 Firstly, it is a safeguarding measure taken in response to signing the Nuclear Non-Proliferation Treaty in 1968, whose purpose is to prevent the spread of nuclear weapons.
 Recycling recovers materials such as plutonium that could be used in nuclear weapons production.
-The other reasons recycling is not done in the U.S. that it requires a different type of reactor that is not present in the U.S., and therefore high costs would be incurred to build new recycling reactors.
-This is seen as not necessary given the availability of nuclear fuel currently.
-As nuclear fuel is non-renewable that availability will change in the future, but that is not expected for over 100 years, at which time, recycling could extend the lifetime of nuclear fuel for many hundreds of years more.
+The other reason recycling is not done in the U.S. is that it requires a different type of reactor not present in the U.S., and therefore high costs would be incurred to build new recycling reactors.
+Recycling fuel rods is not seen as not necessary in the U.S. given the availability of nuclear fuel currently.
+As nuclear fuel is non-renewable the availability will change in the future, but that is not expected for over 100 years, at which time, recycling could extend the lifetime of nuclear fuel for many hundreds of years more.
 France, Japan, Belgium, and Russia all recycle nuclear waste.

 Check your understanding: Nuclear Energy